GerardWassink/linux_goodies/README.md

 In this repo I drop my (more or less) handy little tools I make in the course of time

 ## Network stuff
-TCP/IP networks can be a hand full.
+TCP/IP networks can be a handfull.
 There's a lot of tools and utilities to handle them.
-Just to apply and further my knowledge about them, I created a couple of tools, in bash script.
+Just to apply and further my knowledge about them, I created a couple of tools, at first in bash scripts.

+Networks have ranges of IP addresses, resulting in network sizes.
 Following are the ranges of Class A, B, and C Internet addresses, each with an example address:

 - Class A networks use a default subnet mask of 255.0.0.0 and have 0-127 as their first octet.
 The address 10.52.36.11 is a class A address.
 Its first octet is 10, which is between 1 and 126, inclusive.